attilaoroszdev/lazyadmin/README.md

 ## Yeak ok, but why *Lazy* Admin?

-Because it's meant for sysadmins, who are lazy. lazy to type, lazy to remember, etc.
+Because it's meant for sysadmins, who are lazy.
+Lazy to type, lazy to remember, etc.

 ## Does it make sense?